pekka1234/XlibProjects/README.md

 gcc -O2 -o executable SCRIPTNAME.c -L /usr/X11R6/lib -lX11
 ```

-### Compiling

-Compiling xlib c scripts require extra steps:

 ### Executables

-You compiling doesn't work you can try to run the executables from exe folder.
+If compiling doesn't work you can try to run the executables from exe folder.